What It Costs To Play On America’s 10 Best Golf Courses

 America’s Best Private Golf Courses

-Initiation fees at some of the most exclusive golf clubs can cost well into the six-figure range — if you’re able to secure membership in the first place, that is.
+Initiation fees at some of the most exclusive golf clubs can cost well into the six-figure range — if you’re able to secure membership in the first place.
 Here’s a look at what some of the top-rated golf clubs have to offer for members.

 Augusta National Golf Club